Written by Claudia Pierobon and Paola Rosà and presented at the expert talk on anti-SLAPP solutions held in Brussels on November 12th 2019

 Bill No. 1700, signed by Mirella Liuzzi and Francesca Businarolo, President of the Justice Commission, is the most recent one and was presented on March 26th 2019; the introductory notes are very clear in highlighting the awkwardness of the Italian situation, so different for example from the one in the USA.
 “In the USA, journalists have to check [...] that what they write is true.
 In Italy, instead, journalists have to experience a real living death (in the original: via crucis) among civil and criminal lawsuits.
 In Italy you can be condemned even if you tell the truth, it is enough that you use too harsh words, or secret news, or public but not publishable information”.
 But plaintiffs, people who sue journalists with a civil lawsuit, “don’t risk anything: they can claim a million dollar damage, and if the judge dismisses their claim, they don’t have to pay anything”.
 In order to make them pay something, this bill introduces Art.
 97-bis in the Civil Procedure Code as a form of “responsibility”, providing for the compensation of half of the claimed damage if the dismissal is a “total” rejection.
 This would apply to all damage claims, not only to those made through the press.

-The amount of the compensation is instead flexible, but still is calculated to be no less than half of the claimed damage, according to Bill No. 835 proposed by Senator Primo Di Nicola, who worked as a journalist for decades.
-His proposal is very short and limited to adding a subsection to Article No. 96 of the Civil Procedure Code: accordingly, if it is proved that the plaintiff acted in bad faith or in gross negligence, in rejecting the claim the judge would condemn the plaintiff to pay, beside the expenses, a compensation to the defendant, and this sum cannot be less than half of the damages originally claimed.
+The amount of the compensation is instead flexible, but still is calculated to be no less than a quarter of the claimed damage, according to Bill No. 835 proposed by Senator Primo Di Nicola, who worked as a journalist for decades.
+His proposal is very short and limited to adding a subsection to Article No. 96 of the Civil Procedure Code, adding a sort of punitive damagee: accordingly, if it is proved that the plaintiff acted in bad faith or in gross negligence, in rejecting the claim the judge would condemn the plaintiff to pay, beside the expenses, a compensation to the defendant, and this sum cannot be less than a quarter of the damages originally claimed.
 This provision would only concern claims for damages to the reputation made through the press.

 This bill seems to be considered particularly important nowadays since it has been prioritised in the parliamentary agenda: the above mentioned bill proposed by Liuzzi-Businarolo has been “frozen” in order to have a speedy discussion of Di Nicola’s proposal.
 In particular, the element of novelty brought by this draft is the fixed parameter for the judge to decide the amount of the compensation: the higher the claim, the higher the fine.
 This proportionality principle is regarded as the main deterrent for strategic lawsuits, since they are dangerous for freedom of expression not only because they are meritless, but also because they are disproportionate in their damage claims.
 No merit, a lot of money: the worst combination for the greatest chilling effect on journalists.